 Woodhouse is a native of Raleigh and holds a Master of Arts from North Carolina State University and a Bachelor of Arts from Campbell University.
 He has been a guest on national news broadcasts including Fox News and CNN, as well as been quoted in the New York Times and Washington Post.
 Dallas is married to the former Christine Ischer, of Oakton Virginia.
 They have two sons – Jackson and Cooper.
 Dallas is a long-suffering fan of the NC State Wolfpack.

-Bryce Fiedler is a native of Orlando, Florida where he attended the University of Central Florida and received a Bachelor of Arts in Political Science in 2017.
+Bryce Fiedler is a native of Orlando, Florida where he attended the University of Central Florida and received a bachelor’s degree in political science in August of 2017.
 As a student, he got first-hand political experience while interning for a member of the U.S. House of Representatives in Washington D.C., and later spent a semester working on local policy issues for a county commissioner in the Central Florida area.
-Bryce is now a full-time staff member for the Policy Council where he conducts research and policy analysis.
+Bryce manages the organization’s policy department and ensures the successful delivery of timely research to SCPC members and other stakeholders.